A Teacher's Guide to Distance Learning

 Interactions with Outside Experts

-Technologies such as videoconferences, audioconferences, and the Internet allow teachers to bring into the classroom a guest who would normally be unable to visit.
+Technologies such as videoconferences and podcasts allow teachers to bring into the classroom a guest who would normally be unable to visit.
 Long distances, difficult travel conditions, or busy schedules make it impractical for many individuals to visit school classrooms as guest speakers.
 Prominent persons are usually more willing to take 15 minutes to talk with a class by telephone or videoconference than they are to spend a couple of hours traveling to and from the school.
 In addition, there are numerous Web sites that offer access to experts.Example:

 Mentoring and Tutoring of Distant Students